nathro/AutoTransform/docs/source/index.rst

-Welcome to AutoTransform!
+AutoTransform
 =========================================

-AutoTransform is a tool for large scale code modification
+AutoTransform is a tool for simple, automatic large-scale code modification.
+It allows organizations to dramatically improve the efficiency of their codebase maintainence and upkeep.
+Check out the readme to learn more.

 .. toctree::
    :maxdepth: 2